elsewhencode/project-guidelines/README.md

 * Depending on the size of the task use  `//TODO:` comments or open a ticket.

     _Why:_
-    > So then you can remind yourself and others about a small task (like refactoring a function, or updating a comment).
+    > So then you can remind yourself and others about a small task (like refactoring a function or updating a comment).
 For larger tasks use `//TODO(#3456)` which is enforced by a lint rule and the number is an open ticket.

 * Always comment and keep them relevant as code changes.
 Remove commented blocks of code.